Natural vs. Synthetic Vitamins: What the Evidence Actually Shows

 How to Evaluate the Claim

 "Natural" and "synthetic" are descriptors of origin.
 They are not conclusions about quality, safety, or effectiveness.
+The same evaluation questions apply regardless of which word appears on the label.

-In supplements, "natural" typically refers to an ingredient extracted from plants, animals, or microorganisms, or derived from a naturally occurring source before processing.
+In supplements, "natural" typically refers to an ingredient that is extracted from plants, animals, or microorganisms, or derived from a naturally occurring source before processing.

-What the label does not automatically mean: gentler on the body, better absorbed, safer at higher doses, or free from processing or purification.
 Many natural-source ingredients require significant processing to isolate the active compound.
-In some cases, the final ingredient is chemically identical to a version produced through synthesis.² How supplement labels describe sourcing and processing often influences perception more than how the ingredient is used by the body.
+In some cases, the final ingredient is chemically identical to a version produced through synthesis.² How supplement labels describe sourcing and processing often influences perception more than how the ingredient is actually used by the body.

 What "Natural" Can Mean, and What It Does Not Guarantee